 - How does leadership think you can be most helpful?

 - What makes for a successful director?

-- How is this defined and what are some common characteristics of high-performing board members?
+- What are some common characteristics of high-performing board members?

 - How will leaders help you become an effective director?
 Will you be partnered with another board member or are there other resources for ‘learning the ropes’?

 - Does the organization carry Directors & Officer’s Insurance?
 Has there been a need to file a claim recently and if so, have any concerns been addressed?